Home History Features Help Extensions About Forum

 3. How often do you release updates?

 As a small team, we have no fixed release cycle.
-But generally we follow these steps:
+However, our general workflow is as follows:

 4. How does this browser check for update?